Say ‘No!’ To Sexual Assault

 It may sound silly, but loading yourself down with lots of bags or packages, can also make you vulnerable.

-First off, it shows predators that you have something they can steal, and second, if your hands are full of shopping bags, they aren’t free to defend yourself with in an attack.
+First off, it shows predators that you have something they can steal, and second, if your hands are full of shopping bags, they aren’t free to defend themselves within an attack.

 6. Not Having a Cell Phone With You